superstrong/MSDR/README.md

  3. "SDR Trigger Lead Snooze - Undo" - looks for changes to the "SDR Manual Snooze Unti At" where the new value is NULL
  4. "SDR Window Close" - M-F at 6pm, grabs all leads active in the program
  5. "SDR Window Open" - M-F at 10am, grabs all leads active in the program

+ ## Known Issues

+ Leads created M-F but outside of business hours, or any time while the SDR is manually "offline", will trigger immediate alerts rather than queuing for delivery later.
+[Details](https://github.com/superstrong/MSDR/issues/1)